 The Configuration Software is a variable listing of the components available for use by the Operational Software.
 This software is factory installed in accordance with the equipment fitted and options listed on the original purchase order.
-Changes to the Configuration Software are required only when a new controller hase been installed or a physical change has been made to the unit such as the addition or removal of an option.
-A Configuration Variable list is provided in Table 3-4.
-Change to the factory Configuration Software is achieved via a configuration card or communications.
+Changes to the Configuration Software are required only when a new controller has been installed or a physical change has been made to the unit such as the addition or removal of an option.
+A Configuration Variable list is provided in NO TAG.
+Change to the factory installed Configuration Software is achieved via a configuration card or by communications.